Stroman, Gausman take $18.9M; Springer, LeMahieu reject - WHIZ News

 “Marcus, That is great news,” Cohen replied on Twitter.
 “Looking forward to meeting you soon.
 I will call you over the next few days to thank you.”

-Stroman projects to be part of a rotation that includes two-time NL Cy Young Award winner Jacob deGrom, Steven Matz, Seth Lugo and David Peterson.
-Noah Syndergaard will miss the season while recovering from Tommy John surgery.
+Stroman rejoins a projected rotation that includes two-time NL Cy Young Award winner Jacob deGrom and left-hander David Peterson, with Seth Lugo and Steven Matz also options.
+Lugo could return to the bullpen if the Mets find other starters this offseason, and the injury-prone Matz might be a non-tender candidate after going 0-5 with a 9.68 ERA.

+Noah Syndergaard is expected to miss at least the first part of next season while recovering from Tommy John surgery.

-Stroman was acquired by the Mets from Toronto on July 28, 2019, for left-hander Anthony Kay and minor league right-hander Simeon Woods Richardson.
-He went 4-2 with a 3.77 ERA in 11 starts for the Mets, leaving his career record at 51-47 with 3.76 ERA.
+Stroman was acquired by the Mets from Toronto in July 2019 for left-hander Anthony Kay and minor league right-hander Simeon Woods Richardson.
+He went 4-2 with a 3.77 ERA in 11 starts for New York, leaving his career record at 51-47 with 3.76 ERA.

 By opting out, he gave up a little more than $3,250,414 of $4,444,444 in prorated pay from his $12 million salary.